rus-cert/ssh-u2f-drafts/ssh-u2f.md

-Once the server verified the "RegisterResponse" signed the original challenge, it extracts the user’s U2F public key and sends back a public key which the user should add to her authorized_keys file.
+Once the server verified the "RegisterResponse" signed the original challenge, it extracts the user’s U2F public key and sends back a public key which the user should add to her authorized_keys file on the server via other means.

 A> The server SHOULD also check whether the "origin" facetId matches the A> "appId" according to the rules in (#facetAndAppID).

 F> ~~~artwork
 F> byte      SSH_MSG_USERAUTH_U2F_REGISTER_RESULT
-F> string    key type
+F> string    key type "ssh-u2f"
 F> string    public key
 F> ~~~

-Key type will be "ssh-u2f-v2" for now but could be other key types as well.
-The ssh client doesn't need to worry about the specific key type.
+Key type MUST be "ssh-u2f".

+The server MUST send a SSH_MSG_USERAUTH_SUCCESS or SSH_MSG_USERAUTH_FAILURE to finish the registration.

 # U2F Authentication Method: "u2f"